Blue passion flower

 Also known as

 What does it look like?

-Vigorous evergreen, high-climbing vine to 6+ m with long stems that are hairless and angular when young and which have spiralling tendrils.
+Vigorous evergreen, high-climbing vine (<6+ m) with long stems that are hairless and angular when young and which have spiralling tendrils.
 Leaves are very thin and 5-lobed almost to the base, with each lobe 3-8 cm long and narrow.
-Hanging whitish purple flowers (6-9 cm diameter) with purple filaments are produced from December to April, followed by hanging round fruit (3-5 cm diameter) that ripens from green to yellow, has small amounts of inedible pulp, and contains silver-brown seeds (4 mm long).
+Hanging whitish purple flowers (6-9 cm diameter, Dec-Apr) with purple filaments are followed by hanging round fruit (3-5 cm diameter) that ripens from green to yellow, has small amounts of inedible pulp, and contains silver-brown seeds (4 mm long).